 There are scholarships for pretty much everything you can think of, so do yourself a favor and do a scholarship search.
 The earlier you search for scholarships, the more time you will have to fill out the applications.
 The applications take time and they are boring to complete, but just look at the paperwork like it’s your job since it will likely pay you for your time.

 I attended the University of New Mexico and qualified for multiple scholarships and had 100% of my college education paid for.
 In fact, I had more scholarship money than I did expenses for tuition, books and fees, so I literally went to the bursar’s office and asked them to write me a check for the remaining funds, and they did!
 I was literally paid to get a college education, and you can too.
+To learn more about financial aid, general scholarships and common mistakes students oftentimes make, check out this article.

 Apply for grants.